Kubo Won't Let Me Be Invisible: Manga

 Written and illustrated by Nene Yukimori, Kubo Won't Let Me Be Invisible was serialized in Shueisha's seinen manga magazine Weekly Young Jump from October 24, 2019, to March 2, 2023.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was released on February 19, 2020.
-As of December 19, 2022, eleven volumes have been released.
-The 12th and final volume will include an extra epilogue chapter set after the main story.
+Shueisha has collected its chapters in 12 tankōbon volumes, released from February 19, 2020, to April 18, 2023.
+The final volume includes an extra epilogue chapter set after the main story.

 The series is simultaneously published in English and Spanish on Shueisha's Manga Plus service and Viz Media's Shonen Jump website.
 Viz Media licensed the series for print publication in North America.